Are you curious if your corn snake is a boy or a girl?

 In this type of identification procedure, a metal rod will be inserted into the vent of your snake.

-In a female, the probe will only be able to be inserted an average of one to three scales, whereas, in a male, the rod will be able to be inserted nine to fifteen scales on average.
+In a female, the probe will only be inserted an average of one to three scales, whereas, in a male, the rod will be able to be inserted nine to fifteen scales on average.

 Your snake will be awake for this procedure and will want to move, so it is best to have someone with you if you choose this method to hold the snake.